Injuries reported after explosion at Univ. of Nevada, Reno dorm

 Photo courtesy KOLO viewer Sam Stott

 REMSA is on scene with a triage area.
 Two people were taken to Renown Regional Medical Center and have already been released, and six people were treated on scene for minor injuries.
-Crews are still searching for victims, but nobody is reported missing.

-There is no word on the cause of the explosion that led to about two feet of water on the floor.
-UNR is calling it a “utilities accident” in the basement.
-A bomb squad is at the scene as part of the investigation, but police say “no suspects are being sought.”
+UNR Police say it appears a mechanical failure of some sort in the basement led to the explosion that led to about two feet of water on the floor.
+A bomb squad is at the scene as part of the investigation, but police say “no suspects are being sought,” and the incident is considered an accident.

 KOLO spoke with a student who was in bed and heard an explosion, followed by the smell of gas and an evacuation.
 Then, a second, larger explosion.